CopernicaMarketingSoftware/Documentation/Mailerq/3.0/responsive-email.md

 *   recipient
 *   mime

-The "mime" property in the JSON can either be a full valid MIME string, or (if your license allows you to use this feature) a nested JSON object that contains the email content.
+The "mime" property in the JSON can either be a full valid MIME string or a nested JSON object that contains the email content.
 If it is a string, MailerQ will just send the MIME message "as is" to the recipient.
 But when it is a nested object, MailerQ uses the "Responsive Email" algorithm to create a fully responsive email on the fly.

 ## Example content